 A good option to start with and to keep it more manageable calorie-wise is the nasi lemak bungkus, pre-packed nasi lemak in its most basic form.
 Mini pyramids wrapped in banana leaf and newsprint or brown wax paper, each bungkus (packet) gives you a small portion of rice with sambal, a wedge of hard-boiled egg, cucumber slices and a sprinkle of anchovies and peanuts.
 You can find them on the tables at mamak restaurants or stalls, at convenience stores and petrol station stores.

-5 easy ways to make your breakfast healthier
+Five easy tips to make your breakfast healthier

-Indra Balaratnam, Consultant Dietitian and Founder of Indra Balaratnam Nutrition – The Food Expert Clinic, shares these simple tips to help you start your day on a less guilty note.
+Indra Balaratnam, Consultant Dietitian and Founder of Indra Balaratnam Nutrition – The Food Expert Clinic, shares these simple tips to help you start your day less guilty.

-1. Watch the cooking method.
-If it is oily and greasy, it is going to make you feel overly full and sluggish, and the food takes a longer time to digest.
+- Watch the cooking method.
+If it is oily and greasy, it will make you feel overly full and sluggish, and the food takes longer to digest.

-4. Control your portion.
-Some dishes come in small or large so if there is a choice, order small or share with a friend.
+- Control your portion.
+Some dishes come in small or large, so if there is a choice, order small or share with a friend.
 Also, be careful of unhealthy add-ons.

-5. It’s part of the local culture to customise one’s order so don’t be afraid to ask for more cucumbers, less oil, or for sauce on the side, as examples.
+- It’s part of the local culture to customise one’s order, so don’t be afraid to ask for more cucumbers, less oil, or sauce on the side, for example.